Towards an Understanding of Large Language Models in Software Engineering Tasks: Related work

 The tremendous potential of LLM has attracted numerous investigations regarding its applications, either within the field of LLM itself or in specific domains.
 In this section, we will showcase these research efforts and explain their distinctions from our work.
-To the best of our knowledge, we are the first to systematically investigate, analyze, and compile the research progress of LLM in the context of software engineering tasks.
+Our work focus on systematically investigate, analyze, and compile the research progress of LLM in the context of software engineering tasks.

 Zhao et al.~\citep{G1_zhao2023survey} is a detailed article that introduces the background, development history, technical roadmap, and latest advancements of Large Language Models (LLM).
 The article primarily focuses on large-scale models (with a size greater than 10B) and does not cover early pre-trained language models such as BERT and GPT-2.
 The research primarily revolves around four main aspects of LLM: pre-training, fine-tuning, applications, and performance evaluation.
 Additionally, the author considers certain tasks in the software engineering domain as fundamental capabilities of LLM, for instance, treating Code Synthesis as part of the Language Generation capability.
 Consequently, the article does not delve into a comprehensive discussion and summary of LLM's application, performance, and limitations in software engineering tasks.